-It’s not like I could record a podcast with this, but almost everyone I spoke to over Discord said some version of “Oh, wow, what did you change?” when I’d tick the Enable Blue Vo!ce box mid conversation.
-Really, it’s that noticeable.
+It’s not like I can record a podcast with this, but almost everyone I speak to over Discord says some version of “Oh, wow, what did you change?” when I’d tick the Enable Blue Vo!ce box mid-conversation.

 Quite a bit comes in the box with the G Pro X. There are two detachable 3.5mm cords with different inline controls for connecting to either a PC or mobile device, along with a small USB DAC attachment for PC and a 3.5mm splitter for desktop analog inputs.
 This isn’t a wireless headset, but Logitech does offer a wireless option.
 Given its wired connection options, the headset works just about everywhere.
 The G Hub app is only available on PC, which unfortunately means surround sound isn’t available on console, but otherwise the G Pro X has no trouble with gaming on Playstation 4, PlayStation 5, Nintendo Switch, Xbox X/S, and Xbox One.

 How does the Logitech G Pro X sound?

-The Logitech G Pro X offers pretty accurate sound for a gaming headset, keeping fairly close to our in-house target curve (pink), albeit with a few of the typical bugbears common to the product category.
-There’s a slight de-emphasis in the bass range, but otherwise the headset accurately outputs sounds up to around 3kHz.
-The rather precipitous drop after that shouldn’t be too worrying, though—it’s a common pattern in headphones, as it avoids some natural resonances in the ear.
-However, it’s a shame that the output never climbs back up to all that accurate a point in the high range.
+The Logitech G Pro X (cyan) offers pretty good sound for a gaming headset, keeping fairly close to our in-house target curve (pink), albeit with a few of the typical bugbears common to the product category.
+There’s a notable lack of emphasis in the bass range, but otherwise, the headset outputs sound up to around 3kHz well.

 In game, a frequency response like this should make for a pretty solid experience.
 The Logitech G Pro X doesn’t fall into the typical gaming headset trap of boosting bass into low orbit.
 Explosions and the like will still be the loudest things in most games, but they shouldn’t obscure any sounds game developers actually want you to hear.
 Surround sound isn’t a feature that will automatically make you better at the game, but if you’re good enough to use the added information it brings it can make some difference.
 Overall I have no issue playing games like Star Wars Jedi: Fallen Order and Dauntless for extended stretches, and the headset handles their different sound profiles very well.

 A lot of these issues are mitigated with the Blue Vo!ce app, which is no doubt cold comfort to console gamers.
-Nonetheless, it can be pretty striking how much the software can help—have a listen:
+Nonetheless, it can be pretty striking how much the software can help—have a listen below.